101 Careers in Social Work

 Whether you dream about becoming a rock star or a sought-after talent playing local gigs, Starting Your Career as a Musician will guide you along the path to success.
 Author Neil Tortorella explores the myriad opportunities in music today and details proven strategies for seeking them out.
 He reveals the common pitfalls and traps that are often encountered and provides aspiring musicians with time-tested advice on how to avoid them.nbsp; Jam-packed with the practical know-how you need for success in the music business, Starting Your Career as a Musician is brought to life and made easy-to grasp through the wisdom and experiences shared by numerous working musicians.
 While it won't show you how to be a better musician, this indispensable guide will teach you how to make a living with your music, promote yourself or your band, get booked, and maximize additional revenue streams.

-Straight from the Virtual Stacks : the new library & information science
+Working in the Virtual Stacks : the new library & information science

 Call Number: Z 682.35 .V62 K37 2011